Analysis tools#

 mass_fractions['K'] = 1e-7 * np.ones_like(temperatures)

-wavelengths, flux, additional_outputs = atmosphere.calculate_flux(temperatures=temperatures,
+wavelengths, flux, additional_outputs = atmosphere.calculate_flux(

 mass_fractions=mass_fractions,